bash-my-aws/bash-my-aws/docs/pipe-skimming.md

     grafana-bma-AutoScalingGroup-1NXJHMJVZQVMB  i-09d962a1d688bb3ec

+We can continue adding commands to our pipeline:

+    $ instances | instance-asg | asg-capacity
+    grafana-bma-AutoScalingGroup-1NXJHMJVZQVMB  1  1  2
+    huginn-bma-AutoScalingGroup-QS7EQOT1G7OX    1  1  2
+    nginx-bma-AutoScalingGroup-106KHAYHUSRHU    1  1  2

+### Implementation in Bash-my-AWS

-The command `instance-asg` (a Bash function) appends the first item from each line of piped input on STDIN to it's argument list:
+The command `instance-asg` (a Bash function) appends the first item from each line of piped input on STDIN to its argument list:

     instance-asg() {